 - When writing always ask yourself, “How does this relate and/or support my argument?”
 A student will sometimes veer off on a tangent that is interesting in itself but has nothing to do with the topic.
 It will appear as filler, if not relevant.

 - Ideas are constantly borrowed.
 This is perfectly fine, just remember to acknowledge the source.
 To not do so is plagiarism.
-If you are not sure what constitutes plagiarism, click here.
+If you are not sure what constitutes plagiarism, review Academic Integrity & Plagiarism.
+If you are cutting and pasting text into your paper, unless you are the author, you need to cite the reference.

 - Direct quotes, identified with “quotation marks,” require a page number included in the citation.
 Paraphrasing specific information should also be cited with page number.
 A change of a word or two in a sentence is not paraphrasing.
 If you are not certain whether you should be identifying your source, ask yourself, “Is this bit of information common knowledge?”